XoopsDocs/xoops-docs-process/en/book/ch3.md

 ![image001.png](../assets/gitbook4.png)

-1. We need to set up a GitHub repository for our book
+1. You need to set up a GitHub repository for your book
-2. We create the book itself on GitBook
+2. Create the book itself on GitBook
-3. In the book's Settings, we connect book to the GitHub repository
+3. In the book's Settings, connect the book to the GitHub repository

 ### 2) Writing and publishing a book